kennysmithed/oels2022UoB/practical_session2.md

   final_screen
 ];
 ```
-But that is going to confuse jsPsych - it wants the experiment timeline to be a flat array of trials, and here we have actually given it an array consisting of some trials and some *arrays* of trials  (`observation_trials` and `production_trials` are themselves arrays), so it doesn't know what to do with it.
+But that is going to confuse jsPsych - it wants the experiment timeline to be an array of trials, and here we have actually given it an array consisting of some trials and some *arrays* of trials  (`observation_trials` and `production_trials` are themselves arrays), so it doesn't know what to do with it.
 Instead we have to use a built-in javascript function, `concat`, to concatenate (stick together) everything into a long flat array:

 ```js
 var full_timeline = [].concat(consent_screen,